 What are you best at?
 Creating YouTube videos?
 Taking aesthetically pleasing photos?
 Dancing on TikTok?
-Whatever it may be, using your strength to build one platform that will allow everything else to follow.
+Whatever it may be, using your strength to build one platform will allow everything else to follow.
 For example, my passion is creating and editing videos.
 I built my YouTube channel to 2 million subscribers, which naturally brought an audience to my Instagram, TikTok, and podcast.
 However, my audience follows each platform for a different reason, which brings me to my next tip.

-Take an honest look at your account and ask yourself if you would follow yourself?
-Do you get bored watching your own video?
+Take an honest look at your social media account(s) and ask yourself if you would follow yourself?
+Do you get bored watching your own videos?
 Does looking at your Instagram feed make you cringe?
 Fix those things!
 If you can’t even stand your own content, no one else will be able to either.
 Create content you’re proud of.

-Relatable or aspirational?
+Are You Relatable or Aspirational?

 This last one is something almost everyone will tell you when asked how to build a personal brand.
 “Be authentic.”
-We have all heard it before, but that is because it is the most important factor.
+We have all heard it before, but that is because it’s the most important factor.
 Even my own audience can tell when I’m unhappy but forcing myself to film a video.
 People can see nuance even through a screen, so if you’re not tricking yourself, you will not trick anybody else.